dirkbaechle/mini-morserino/README.md

 # mini-morserino
-Stripped down version of the Morserino hardware, for use with a Hailege board '0.96" ESP32 OLED ESP-WROOM-32 ESP32 ESP-32' (H-1-1290, was available on Amazon at https://www.amazon.de/dp/B07YKLSKG6, now distributed by hiletgo.com), which uses an ESP-32-WROOM module.
+Stripped down version of the Morserino-32 hardware and software (all original work by OE1WKL, https://github.com/oe1wkl/Morserino-32), for use with a Hailege board '0.96" ESP32 OLED ESP-WROOM-32 ESP32 ESP-32' (H-1-1290, was available on Amazon at https://www.amazon.de/dp/B07YKLSKG6, now distributed by hiletgo.com), which uses an ESP-32-WROOM module.